AlexBAV/corsl/README.md

 #include <corsl/async_queue.h>
 ```

 `async_queue<T>` is an awaitable producer-consumer queue.
-Producer adds values to the queue by calling non-blocking `push` or `emplace` methods while consumer calls `next` method to get an awaitable that produces the result from the head of a queue.
+Producer adds values to the queue by calling non-blocking `push`, `emplace` or `push_exception` methods while consumer calls `next` method to get an awaitable that produces the result from the head of a queue.

 `cancel` method cancels the queue.
 The next (or current) continuation is immediately cancelled by getting `operation_cancelled` exception.
 Any subsequent `push` calls will be ignored.